nMoncho/helenus/docs/README.md

    .to(List)
 ```

 Notice that we don't provide query parameters to `apply` here, but use `execute` instead.
+We'd like to provide a unified
+API for this, but a `BoundStatement` doesn't provide a way to map results before returning them to its client.

 ### Codecs